Celtic sign Maeda, Ideguchi & Hatate

-Celtic: Daizen Maeda, Yosuke Ideguchi & Reo Hatate join Premiership side
+Celtic: Daizen Maeda, Yosuke Ideguchi & Reo Hatate join Scottish Premiership side

 Last updated on .From the section Celtic